Winsor School: Founding

 In 1886, Mary Pickard Winsor started Miss Winsor's School for eight girls (most of whom were her cousin's daughter and friends) in the Back Bay.
 She had previously taught at her mother's school in suburban Winchester, and began sending her own students to colleges in 1893; enrollment reached 99 girls by 1900 and 225 by 1910.
 According to the school website, Winsor "wanted to prepare women to be self-supporting, and hoped they would be competent, responsible, and generous-minded."
 The school moved between various locations in the Back Bay until 1910.
 One of the old Winsor buildings is featured on the Boston Women's Heritage Trail.

 In 1910, a group of wealthy Boston parents built Mary Winsor a brand-new campus in the Longwood neighborhood, at which point the school was renamed to The Winsor School.
 Designed by prominent Boston architect R. Clipston Sturgis, the campus included a library, science laboratories, art studios, and athletic facilities.
-The well-equipped campus reflected Winsor's strong base of support among the Boston elite.
+The well-equipped campus reflected Winsor's strong base of support among Boston's ultra elite.
 Mary Winsor's mother's family were eighth-generation Harvard, and Mary's grandfather Henry Ware occupied the Hollis Chair of Divinity at Harvard from 1805 to 1840.
-When the school formally incorporated in 1907, Harvard president Charles Eliot and Radcliffe dean Agnes Irwin were on its first board of trustees.
+When the school formally incorporated in 1907, Harvard president Charles Eliot and Radcliffe dean Agnes Irwin were on its first board of trustees (to this day, the school has deep ties to Harvard, reflected in the incredibly large number of students who go on to attend Harvard each year).
 Eliot coined the school motto "A sound mind in a sound body."

 Mary Winsor also established the present structure of eight classes from grades 5–12, in addition to a ninth, post-graduate year (now discontinued).
 She retired in 1922.

 All-girls education

 Winsor has always been an all-girls school, although Mary Winsor briefly made an exception for her little brother Frederick, who established his own school for boys in 1901.
 In 1972, Winsor leadership discussed merging with Noble and Greenough School, but talks broke down and Nobles began admitting girls.

-Beginning in 1973, Winsor began coordinating after-school activities with two of Greater Boston's remaining all-boys schools: Belmont Hill School (which shares a school newspaper with Winsor, and helped start Winsor's crew program) and Roxbury Latin School (which shares various arts productions).
+Beginning in 1973, Winsor began coordinating after-school activities with two of Greater Boston's remaining all-boys schools: Belmont Hill School (which shares a school newspaper with Winsor, and helped start Winsor's crew program) and Roxbury Latin School, the oldest preparatory school in the country, (which shares various arts productions).